 Lake Winnipesaukee Guide

-Quick take: Lake Winnipesaukee is the evergreen reason to build a Laconia trip.
+Good first plan: Lake Winnipesaukee is the evergreen reason to build a Laconia trip.
 The win is not “doing the whole lake,” it is choosing the version of the lake day that matches your group and energy.

 Boat day or shore day